 Why colonize Pfouts?

-Uplifted species are superior to robots in almost every way.
+- Uplifted species are superior to robots in almost every way.
 They have a robotic A.I. package, so cultural issues would be the same regardless of Robotic or Uplifted populations.
-However, when it comes down to the physical performance, uplifted species have a sensory and physical structure that's been tweaked over thousands of years for optimal suvival and functionality in the environment.
+However, when it comes down to the physical performance, uplifted species have a sensory and physical structure that's been tweaked over thousands of years for optimal survival and functionality in the environment.
 They also require less fuel and maintenance than a robot work-force (They can consume native flora and fauna for energy, and automatically self-repair minor to moderate damage).
-Furthermore, they self-propogate at an logarhithmical rate, and require few accomodations for such production, as opposed to massive, high-overhead factories that produce robots at a static rate.
+Furthermore, they self-propagate at an logarithmical rate, and require few accommodations for such production, as opposed to massive, high-overhead factories that produce robots at a static rate.
 Robots are damn expensive compared to living organisms.
 As far as trying to sustain a human population: Not cost-effective on any level.
-Life support accomodations would be ludicrously expensive and have high operating overhead.
+Life support accommodations would be ludicrously expensive and have high operating overhead.
 On the other hand, there are naturally millions upon millions of acres for a "native" population to use for self-sustenance.
 Having a new, subservient species is also advantageous because they don't require oversight for innovation.
 Humanity is God to an uplifted race.
-They might develop cheaper methods on their own to accomodate their Lords and Masters.
-I could elaborate further on how this is cheaper than robots or trying to force the world to accomodate humans.
+They might develop cheaper methods on their own to accommodate their Lords and Masters.
+I could elaborate further on how this is cheaper than robots or trying to force the world to accommodate humans.

 Blunt is an idiot